When and where do Bolton Air Cadets meet?

 The Squadron is currently full (fire regulations).

-Our next intake of cadets is expected to be in February 2020 (date yet to be set, likely to be after half-term).
+Our next intake of cadets is now later than previously anticipated and it is expected to be in early May 2020 (date yet to be set).

 Additional activities are organised by the Wing, North Region and the Corps.
 These can take place at RAF Stations, Defence Training Establishments and even abroad and can last a lot longer than just a weekend.